Toledo Police Museum

 The Toledo Police Museum would like to thank Mr. David Bailey for this contribution to our Cops and Robbers exhibit.
 The Cowboy Hill shooting in our community was only a small piece of a much broader story.
 David has been piecing the cross-country crime spree of Hill and his accomplices for years.
 When his research brought him to the Toledo Police Museum, we were enlightened to the significance of the events that occurred here and collaborated with him to tell the story of this prolific criminal's gang activity in our region.

-Click here to view the entire story in PDF, watch the video, or click on a photo below to access part of the story.
+Click here to view the entire story in PDF, or click on a photo below to access part of the story.

 Known aliases (extensive) listed on page 57 of the above PDF.

 Detective Lt.
 James O'Reilly

 Detective John Hovey

 Detective Fred Langhoff